Berndt-type Integrals: Unveiling Connections with Barnes Zeta and Jacobi Elliptic Functions: Conclusion and Perspectives

 Through our investigations, we have demonstrated the versatility of a variety of approaches in handling Berndt-type integrals, from Lambert series representations to Barnes zeta function evaluations.
 Each method offers unique insights and avenues for further exploration, revealing connections to broader classes of mathematical objects such as moment polynomials and Bernoulli-Barnes polynomials.
 In essence, the study of Berndt-type integrals exemplifies the enduring quest within mathematics to unify seemingly disparate concepts and reveal underlying symmetries.
 As we continue to delve deeper into their properties and connections—whether through the lens of Barnes zeta functions, Jacobi elliptic functions, or other mathematical frameworks—we anticipate further revelations and applications across disciplines.
 Thus, Berndt-type integrals not only present challenges in integration theory but also serve as gateways to new mathematical connections.

 The fact that Lambert series can be expressed as polynomials in the elliptic modulus appears in Chapter 17 of Ramanujan's work \cite[Chapter 17]{berndt1991} and more recently in S. Cooper's work \cite{cooper2009}.
 As we have shown, the study of these elliptic polynomials by Lomont and Brillhart gives detailed information about the Lambert series and, in turn, about Berndt's integrals.
 A systematic way to link Lambert series to Eisenstein series is the object of several articles by Ling \cite{ling1974,ling1975}.
 In a future companion paper, our ultimate goal is to produce an integral representation for all elementary Lambert series $\sum_{n\ge 1} n^s \frac{(\pm 1)^n q^{a_n}}{1\pm(\pm q)^{b_n}}$ with $(a_n,b_n) \in \left\{n,2n\right\}$, their associated Eisenstein series and Barnes zeta series.
-A first example can in fact be deduced from \eqref{eqn:2I+-I-} under the form
+A first example is

-As in the examples shown in this article, the integral representation contains symmetries that produce non elementary identities for these Lambert series.\\
+As in the examples shown in this article, the integral representation contains symmetries that produce non elementary identities for these Lambert series.